 Also known as tick typhus, Rocky Mountain spotted fever is caused by a bacteria-like microorganism, Rickettsia rickettsii.
 Rocky Mountain spotted fever rickettsiae are acquired by an American dog tick when it takes a blood meal from an infected animal.
 These bacteria are not harmful to most wild and domestic animals, but they are extremely pathogenic to humans and dogs.
 Rocky Mountain spotted fever is normally a disease of wild animals, but people can be infected while camping or hiking in tick-infested areas if they are bitten by an infected tick.
 In addition, pets may carry an infected tick into the family living area.
 The disease organisms can also be passed through the egg of an infected tick and from stage to stage in the life cycle.
 Fortunately, only a small percentage of American dog ticks found in nature are infected.
 Symptoms of Rocky Mountain spotted fever include headache, fever, chills, aches, pains, and sometimes nausea.
 These symptoms are usually accompanied by a rash that starts on the wrists and ankles.
-Because Rocky Mountain spotted fever is easily cured with antibiotics, a person exhibiting any of these symptoms 2 to 14 days after a tick bite should consult a physician at once.
+Early treatment of Rocky Mountain spotted fever with antibiotics can prevent severe illness, a person exhibiting any of these symptoms 2 to 14 days after a tick bite should consult a physician at once.
 If left untreated, Rocky Mountain spotted fever can cause death.

 Lyme disease is caused by a spiral-shaped bacterium (called a spirochete), Borrelia burgdorferi.
 The bacterium is transmitted through the bite of an infected tick.
 Lyme disease was recognized as a distinct disease in 1975 after several children, living close to each other in the town of Old Lyme, Connecticut, developed arthritis.
-In the northeastern United States where the disease is prevalent, the black-legged tick, lxodes scapularis (formerly called the deer tick, Ixodes damnini) is the vector of the Lyme disease spirochete.
+The disease is prevalent in the northeastern United States where the black-legged tick, lxodes scapularis (formerly called the deer tick, Ixodes damnini) is the vector of the Lyme disease spirochete.
 The black-legged tick in the Southeast does not tend to bite humans and as a result many fewer cases of Lyme disease are found.
 The lone star tick does readily attack humans, but only a small number of spirochete-infected ticks have been collected in the Southeast.
 Like Rocky Mountain spotted fever, Lyme disease is indigenous to wild animals.
 Lyme disease has been divided into three clinical stages.

 Stage I involves a rash and flu-like symptoms.
-Within 30 days of infection, a characteristic rash (erythema migrans) occurs at the site of the tick bite.
-Twenty to 50 percent of Lyme disease patients do not exhibit the rash, which often delays diagnosis of the disease.
+Within 30 days of infection, a characteristic rash ("erythema migrans") forms at the site of the tick bite.
+However, 20% - 30% of Lyme disease patients do not exhibit the rash, which often delays diagnosis of the disease.
 Erythema migrans may occur as an irregular-shaped red blotch or it may consist of a bright red ring around the bite that gradually expands over several days and clears in the center to form a bull’s-eye pattern.
 The rash can vary in size from 1 to 18 inches.
-Later, secondary blotchlike skin lesions may occur away from the site of the bite when the spirochete spreads.
+Later, secondary blotchlike skin lesions may occur away from the site of the bite as the spirochete organism spreads.
 The rash is usually accompanied by fatigue, a headache, a stiff neck, muscle aches and pains, and a general feeling of discomfort.